philippinespire/2022_PIRE_omics_workshop/README_workshop.md

 ## Here we go!

-To process a species, begin by cloning this repo to your working dir.
+Start the workshop by cloning this repo to your working dir.
 I recommend setting up a `shotgun_PIRE` sub-dir in your home dir if you have not done something similar already

 Example: `/home/youruserID/shotgun_PIRE/`